cloudify-cosmo/cloudify-stage/conf/README.md

 This file is optional, used only in development environment.

-* `app` - object, overrides for Application configuration
+* `app` - object, overrides for Core, Application and Logging configurations
 * `manager` - object, overrides for Manager configuration